dharkness/sudoku/README.md

 ## Next Steps

 - Solve
-  - group intersections
+  - intersections between blocks and rows/cols
-    - e.g. if a digit is only possible in the intersection of a block and a row, it is not possible in the rest of the row.
+    - e.g. if a digit is only possible in the intersection of a block and a row, it is not possible in the rest of the row or block.
   - model
     - class for EP.solved
     - group possible cells hold index sets instead of point sets for performance